quantuminformation/ai-agent-toolkit/README.md

 docker build -t ai-agent-toolkit:latest -f docker/Dockerfile .
 ```

-To run the container, use the helper script which handles mounts, port publishing, and policy automatically:
+To run the container, use the helper script which handles mounts, port publishing, and policy automatically.
+By default it runs in sync-only mode: it clones/updates the repos and applies policy, then exits.
+See Quick start below for the recommended shell-first workflow and other options.

 ```
 scripts/run_agent.sh